 I returned to Cyprus for a holiday, many, many years later and went to see Marcos and Irene, his wife.
 As I entered the bar a SWEDCON soldier grabbed hold of me and said, ‘before you can have a drink you must sign your name on the wall.
-It’s a tradition started by SWEDCON.’
+It’s a SWEDCON tradition.’

 It was incredible, every inch of the wall was covered in names, inscribed in every colour and style, and a good deal of the ceiling too.
 I thanked him and made my way to the kitchen door and there, underneath the light switch, faded but just about legible were our names.
 A wry smile and then a tearful reunion with Marcos and Irene.
 Their son Nicos was there, I’d first known him since he was six years old, now he was a strapping six-foot-plus, part of the Cypriot Presidential Guard.
 Irene had some moussaka on the go, and a great time was had by all, reminiscing in the kitchen, while SWEDCON wailed for service.

 Normally the victors write history, but as far as I know, SWEDCON never won anything, not even the orienteering league.

 Well, after 20 years in the house maintenance business I thought I’d heard it all.
 But No!
 Beware all you out there who have gas boilers, in particular Junkers gas boilers.

 I had a new boiler fitted for one of my clients last month, but it remained unused for a fortnight until it was first needed.
 It didn’t work, or at least was completely unreliable and only seemed to work when it had a mind to.
 Add to that a large yellow flame erupting every time it was switched on, from where the pilot light should be quietly burbling in its soothing shade of purple, meant a call from our plumber to the official Junkers technician.